Babbili/nextjs-multilingual/README.md

   return useContext(Context)
 }
 ```
-create a [Custom App](https://nextjs.org/docs/advanced-features/custom-app) and wrap your application with the `ContextProvider`
+Create a [Custom App](https://nextjs.org/docs/advanced-features/custom-app) and wrap your application with the `ContextProvider`
 ```tsx
 //   pages/_app.tsx